salomalo/Sarda-Backup/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

-= 2.5.2 =

-* Fix: Revert "When WPML is installed, do not override the wp_nav_menu_args "menu" parameter to allow WPML to display the correct menu (removing the requirement to enable the WPML "Adjust IDs for multilingual functionality" option)"
-* Improvement: Make PHP Function and Shortcode textareas readonly

-= 2.5.1 =

-* Improvement: Redirect to theme editor page after importing a menu theme
-* Improvement: Show a warning if attempting to edit a menu theme that is not actually applied to a menu
-* Improvement: Add warning to the auto generated style.css file not to manually edit auto generated CSS
-* Improvement: Add clearfix to mobile menu
-* Improvement: Add notice to Navigation Menu widget to let users know that the Max Mega Menu widget should be used, if the intention is to display a mega menu
-* Improvement: Rename admin JS and CSS handles to "maxmegamenu" (from "mega-menu") to avoid conflicts
-* Improvement: Detect when Clearfy plugin is installed and 'disable dashicons' has been enabled
-* Improvement: Styling reset added (transition) for improved theme compatibility
-* Improvement: Detect and clear "Breeze" cache when changes are made to a menu
-* New Feature: Add "Mobile Sub Menu - Overlay Content" option to theme editor
-* New Feature: Add "Mobile Sub Menu - Force Width" option to theme editor
-* Fix: Unbind events from li.mega-menu-column and li.mega-menu-row elements (when Unbind Events is set to true)
-* Fix: Hide widget and column selector from mega menu builder when sub menu type is set to "Mega Menu - Tabbed"
-* Fix: Strip slashes when using shortcodes in Menu Toggle mobile toggle block
-* Fix: When WPML is installed, do not override the wp_nav_menu_args "menu" parameter to allow WPML to display the correct menu (removing the requirement to enable the WPML "Adjust IDs for multilingual functionality" option)
-* Fix: Remove box-shadow from menu items on mobile menu when Menu Item Divider is enabled
-* Fix: Apply CSS resets to mega-menu-row and mega-menu-column elements
-* Fix: Apply 'mega-megamenu' class to standard layout sub menus within tabbed mega menus

 = 2.5 =